Skip to main content

 Exaggerated success claims (eHarmony)

-In the early 2010s, eHarmony ran advertisements that claimed itself to be the number one dating platform for "Most Marriages," "Most Enduring Marriages," and "Most Satisfying Marriages."
+In the early 2010s, eHarmony ran advertisements that claimed it was the number one dating platform for “Most Marriages,” “Most Enduring Marriages,” and “Most Satisfying Marriages.”
 Competitor Match challenged the claims, and the National Advertising Division (NAD) subsequently came in to investigate.
 The NAD agreed with Match's challenge, finding that the survey results on which the claims were based weren't sufficiently substantiated.

 Aside from what we've described here, eHarmony and Match have had problems with how they’ve marketed their services to trap users in hard-to-cancel subscriptions.
 For Match, at least, the problems are ongoing and a major point of contention for its users.
 We discuss the subscription-trapping issue in the next section.